Nursing MSN & DNP

 • Recognition

-Here are a few examples of these characteristics in action:
+Here are a few elements of leadership styles nursing professional can practice in action:

 • Support – A new nurse is unfamiliar with the type of test results you are analyzing.
 Take the opportunity to teach them what to look for, so they might learn.

 • Open-mindedness – An RN believes they’ve found a better way to optimize the schedule you’ve made.
-Hear them out and be willing to take their suggestions if they’re valuable.
+Hear them out and be willing to consider their suggestions.

 • Recognition – A nurse thinks quickly and makes a decision that saves someone’s life.
-While you might brush this off as a part of the job, make sure to acknowledge their success.
+While you might brush this off as a part of the job, acknowledge their success.

 • Harmony – A dispute breaks out between two nurses.
 Rather than leaving them to work it out, use a hands-on approach to get involved and find a resolution.

-Each of these examples demonstrates an interest in developing your staff’s knowledge and being mindful of their emotional needs.
+Each of these examples of nursing leadership styles demonstrates an interest in developing your staff’s knowledge and being mindful of their emotional needs.
 Remember that your employees are people, and at the end of the day, you’re all there for the same reason: Enhancing your patients’ health and well being.

 The University of St. Augustine for Health Sciences (USAHS) is accredited by the WASC Senior College and University Commission, 1080 Marina Village Parkway, Suite 500, Alameda, CA 94501, (510)-748-9001, www.wscuc.org.
 The University is a Certified B Corp institution that puts students first.
 Our flexible online programs are designed with working nurses in mind, so you can advance your career in your own time.

-8. Darby Faubion, “8 Types of Leadership Styles in Nursing–Which One is Right For You?”, Nursing Process, published 2023, https://www.nursingprocess.org/leadership-styles-in-nursing.html
+4. Darby Faubion, “8 Types of Leadership Styles in Nursing–Which One is Right For You?”, Nursing Process.org, 2024, https://www.nursingprocess.org/leadership-styles-in-nursing.html

 ARE YOU INSPIRED?